A glossary of inside jokes and references from the No Laying Up podcast

 Tiger sunk a 12-foot putt for birdie on the last hole to tie

-Rocco Mediate, thereby forcing a playoff matchup the next day.
+Rocco Mediate.
+The putt forced a playoff matchup the next day, which Tiger won.

 - F-15 ball - Neil's nickname for his low pull cut shot.